BUDDHISTS &

 TREE ORDINATION

-Tree ordination is a practice that originated in Thailand and spread to Cambodia and other Buddhist countries.
+Tree ordination is a practice that originated in Thailand and spread to the Buddhist countries of Cambodia, Vietnam and Sri Lanka.
 It is a ritual performed by monks, often with community members, as a way to both sanctify and protect the forest.
 Those who encounter these trees, wrapped in monks’ saffron robes, know the area is sacred, and that if the trees and wildlife are harmed there, they will reap terrible karmic retribution.
 The revered Cambodian monk, Maha Ghosananda, famously ordained a tree in Ratanakiri province to highlight deforestation.
 He stated: ‘When we ordained a tree, it became a monk… and we told the people.
 When you kill the tree, then you kill the monk.'